Diocese of Richmond

-The Diocese of Richmond (Diœcesis Richmondiensis) is a Latin Church ecclesiastical jurisdiction, or diocese, of the Catholic Church in Virginia in the United States.
+The Diocese of Richmond (Diœcesis Richmondiensis) is a Latin Church diocese of the Catholic Church in Virginia in the United States.
 It is a suffragan diocese of the metropolitan Archdiocese of Baltimore.

 The diocese's current bishop is Barry C. Knestout, who was appointed by Pope Francis on December 5, 2017.

 Statistics

 The Diocese of Richmond encompasses all of central and southern Virginia, the Hampton Roads area, and the Eastern Shore of Chesapeake Bay.

 As of 2022, the diocese had 135 diocesan and religious priests serving a Catholic population of 226,674 in 138 parishes and eight missions.
 The diocese was operating nine hospitals and seven facilities for the elderly.

 History

 1600 to 1800

 Prior to the American Revolution, few Catholics lived in the British Colony of Virginia.
 Attempts to found Catholic settlements in Virginia were made by Lord Baltimore in 1629, and by Captain George Brent in 1687.
 In 1634, Reverend John Altham, a Jesuit companion of Reverend Andrew White, performed missionary work among the Native American tribes living on the south bank of the Potomac River.

 The colonial government of Virginia soon enacted stringent laws against the practice of Catholicism.
 In 1687, Reverends Edmonds and Raymond were arrested at Norfolk, Virginia, for exercising their priestly functions.
 During the last quarter of the 18th century, the few Catholic settlers at Aquia Creek near the Potomac, were attended by Reverend John Carroll and other Jesuit missionaries from Maryland.